fcambus/logswan/README.md

 Logswan has been sucessfully compiled and tested on Mac OS X, OpenBSD, NetBSD, and Linux with both Clang and GCC.

-By default, Logswan looks for GeoIP databases in `${CMAKE_INSTALL_PREFIX}/share/GeoIP`, which points to `/usr/local/share/GeoIP` by default.

-A custom directory can be set using the `DATADIR` variable when invoking CMake :

-	cmake -DDATADIR=/var/db/GeoIP .

 ## Installation

 Logswan packages are available for :